veniamin-ilmer/better-standards/clockwise_trigonometry/readme.md

 ![New Circle](new_circle.png)

 Just to be clear, all of the trig formulas stay exactly the same.
 All we are doing is redefining which axis is real and which axis is imaginary.
-That is all!